When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Google Code Jam experiments

 \subsection{\textbf{We advance the state of executable binary authorship attribution.}}

-\citet{rosenblum2011wrote} present the largest scale evaluation of executable binary authorship attribution in related work. \citep{rosenblum2011wrote}'s largest dataset contains 191 programmers with at least 8 training samples per programmer.
-We compare our results with \citep{rosenblum2011wrote}'s and in Table~\ref{tab:comp} show how we advance the state of the art both in accuracy and on larger datasets. \citep{rosenblum2011wrote} use 1,900 coding style features to represent coding style whereas we use 1,600 features, which might suggest that our features are more powerful in representing coding style that is preserved in executable binaries.
+Rosenblum et al. presented the largest scale evaluation of executable binary authorship attribution on 191 programmers each with at least 8 training samples \cite{rosenblum2011wrote}.
+We compare our results with Rosenblum et al.'s in Table~\ref{tab:comp} to show how we advance the state of the art both in accuracy and on larger datasets.
+Rosenblum et al. use 1,900 coding style features to represent coding style whereas we use 53 features, which might suggest that our features are more powerful in representing coding style that is preserved in executable binaries.
+On the other hand, we use less training samples as opposed to Rosenblum et al., which makes our experiments more challenging from a machine learning standpoint.
+Our accuracy in authorship attribution is significantly higher than Rosenblum et al.'s, even when we use an SVM as our classifier, showing that our different approach is more powerful and robust for de-anonymizing programmers.
+Rosenblum et al. suggest a linear SVM is the appropriate classifier for de-anonymizing programmers but we show that our different set of techniques and choice of random forests is leading to superior and larger scale de-anonymization.